geraldine28/EarlyWarning/README.md

 # Early Warning of Forced Displacement Risk (R)

 This repository contains the R codebase behind a predictive early warning risk model designed to anticipate forced displacement risks.
+The script trains three OVO models for a three class problem.
+The classes are:

+- The risk of producing refugee outflows above a threshold (P2)
+- The risk of producing a sudden increase in refugee outflows that lies above the threshold (P1)
+- Every other case (P3)

 It ingests multiple data streams and generates forecasts at the monthly national level to support anticipatory action.

 > **Note**: Due to the sensitive nature of the data and outputs, only code is shared here.
 The full Shiny app and datasets are restricted.